l3ouu4n9/CTFe7ch/README.md

 # CTFe7ch

 CTFe7ch is a python tool designed to download Capture The Flag (CTF) challenges and files.
 It helps CTFers to gather resources from the competition.
-Files provided from CTFd framework, rCTF framework, MEGA cloud storage, Google Drive, and Google Cloud Storage are all available.
-Now it supports both CTFs hosted on [CTFd](https://github.com/CTFd/CTFd) and [rCTF](https://github.com/redpwn/rctf).
+Files provided from CTFd framework, rCTF framework, CTFx framework, MEGA cloud storage, Google Drive, and Google Cloud Storage are all available.
+Now it supports CTFs hosted on [CTFd](https://github.com/CTFd/CTFd), [rCTF](https://github.com/redpwn/rctf), and [CTFx](https://gitlab.com/Milkdrop/ctfx).
 It may support other frameworks in the future.

 ## Screenshots